-2 We studied population density, population size, and reproductive seasonality of the 3 Phantom Tryonia, Tryonia cheatumi (Pilsbry, 1935).
-This endangered freshwater snail is 4 found only in the San Solomon Spring system, a cienega, or karst-based, arid-land 5 freshwater spring system, in western Texas, USA.
-We sampled populations at seven 6 locations in the system seasonally over a two-year period.
-San Solomon Spring, the 7 system's largest spring and modified into a swimming pool, had the largest population of T. 8 cheatumi with an estimated 49 million individuals and density as high as $23,626 \pm$ 9 39,030/m 2 .
-There were seasonal differences in density (up to 25-fold) and median snail size 10 at all sites, but consistent seasonal patterns of density or size were not observed.
-Median 11 snail size among samples was not related to water temperature, and juveniles were present 12 in most samples in all seasons.
-These results support continuous, aseasonal reproduction, as 13 expected in thermally stable habitats, but differences in median size and density among 14 seasons and sites suggest that other factors affect reproduction and seasonal variation in 15 population size of T. cheatum i.
-16
+We studied population density, population size, and reproductive seasonality of the Phantom Tryonia, Tryonia cheatumi (Pilsbry, 1935).
+This endangered freshwater snail is found only in the San Solomon Spring system, a cienega, or karst-based, arid-land freshwater spring system, in western Texas, USA.
+We sampled populations at seven locations in the system seasonally over a 2-yr period.
+San Solomon Spring, the system's largest spring and modified into a swimming pool, had the largest population of T. cheatumi, with an estimated 49 million individuals and a mean density as high as 23,626 \pm 39,030 (individuals/m2 \pm SD).
+There were seasonal differences in mean density (up to 25-fold) and median snail size at all sites, but consistent seasonal patterns of mean density or size were not observed.
+Median snail size among samples was not related to water temperature, and juveniles were present in most samples in all seasons.
+These results support continuous, aseasonal reproduction, as expected in thermally stable habitats, but differences in median size and mean density among seasons and sites suggest that other factors affect reproduction and seasonal variation in population size of T. cheatumi.

-KEY WORDS - spring snails, desert springs, life history, snail reproduction
+KEY WORDS: spring snails, desert springs, life history, snail reproduction, conservation

-18 INTRODUCTION
+INTRODUCTION

-19 Many aquatic snails in arid regions are narrowly endemic, usually restricted to one or a 20 few nearby springs, and these species often are of conservation concern (Lydeard et al. 2004; 21 Hershler et al. 2014).
-The spring snails Tryonia are characteristic of mineral and thermal (hot or 22 warm) springs in the southwestern United States and Mexico, and most are restricted to a single 23 spring or spring system (Hershler 2001; Hershler et al. 2011; Hershler et al. 2014).
-Tryonia are 24 small (<7 mm), obligately aquatic, ovoviviparous snails with separate sexes that graze on periphyton (Brown et al. 2008).
-Tryonia are most abundant at spring heads, where they are 25 locally dominant members of the invertebrate community (Meffe and Marsh 1983; Hershler 26 27 2001).
-However, Tryonia typically occupy narrower microhabitat niches than other springdwelling snails (Sada 2008), limiting their spatial distribution and total population size.
-28 Furthermore, population size of Tryonia and related genera can vary annually, seasonally, or 29 spatially (Taylor 1983; Lang 2001; Brown et al. 2008; Lang 2011; Johnson et al. 2019).
-30 Fishes inhabiting thermally stable spring systems are expected to have largely aseasonal 31 32 population dynamics, such as continuous or aseasonal reproduction (Winemiller 1989), but 33 freshwater snails may deviate from this pattern (Whelan and Strong 2014).
-For example, spring snails in the genus Pyrgulopsis have well-defined, population-specific reproductive seasons that 34 35 correspond to small, seasonal differences in water temperature (e.g. Mladenka and Minshall 36 2001; Lysne et al. 2007).
-Aseasonal or continuous reproduction is proposed for Tryonia in warm, 37 thermally stable springs, but seasonal reproduction is proposed in cooler, more thermally 38 variable spring systems (Taylor 1983; Brown et al. 2008).
-However, these conclusions were 39 based on limited evidence, and detailed life history information is available for few species in 40 this group (e.g., Sada 2008).
-Critically, seasonal temperature variability has not been assessed in
+Many aquatic snails in arid regions are narrowly endemic, usually restricted to one or a few nearby springs, and these species often are of conservation concern (Lydeard et al. 2004; Hershler et al. 2014).
+Spring snails in the genus Tryonia are characteristic of mineral and thermal (hot or warm) springs in the southwestern United States and Mexico, and most are restricted to a single spring or spring system (Hershler 2001; Hershler et al. 2011, 2014).
+Tryonia are small (< 7 mm), obligately aquatic, ovoviviparous snails with separate sexes that graze on periphyton (Brown et al. 2008).
+Tryonia are most abundant at spring heads, where they are locally dominant members of the invertebrate community (Meffe and Marsh 1983; Hershler 2001).
+However, Tryonia typically occupy narrower microhabitat niches than other spring-dwelling snails (Sada 2008), thereby limiting their spatial distribution and total population size.
+Furthermore, population size of Tryonia and related genera can vary annually, seasonally, or spatially (Taylor 1983; Lang 2001, 2011; Brown et al. 2008; Johnson et al. 2019).

+Fishes inhabiting thermally stable spring systems are expected to have largely aseasonal population dynamics, such as continuous or aseasonal reproduction (Winemiller 1989), but freshwater snails may deviate from this pattern (Whelan